Death of Omar Assad

-Omar Assad (aka Omar As'ad) was an 80-year-old Palestinian-American man who died on 12 January 2022 in the custody of Israeli forces.
+Omar Assad (aka Omar As'ad) was a 78-year-old American man who died on 12 January 2022 in the custody of Israeli forces.
 He was detained by troops from the Netzah Yehuda Battalion at a checkpoint at the village of Jilijliya, north of Ramallah.
 He was handcuffed, gagged and forced to lie on his stomach for between 20 minutes and an hour, dying from a stress-induced cardiac arrest.
 U.S. State Department spokesman Ned Price said U.S. officials requested "clarification" of events from Israel, saying "We support a thorough investigation into the circumstances."
 The Israeli authorities announced an investigation.